nessimsr/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Files
 'CodeBook.md' contains information on the variables, data set, transformations and work that was done to tidy up the data

-'run_analysis.R' is the code for the R script used to complete the project goals
+'run_analysis.R'- is the code for the R script for the project

-'FinalTidyData.txt' is the output from the 'runAnalysis.R' R script
+'TidyData.txt' - is the output from the 'runAnalysis.R'